 There are a few types of clothes people wear when they are traveling in space:

-seem to be largely a thing of the past in TV and film (though not so much in comics or animation) as everyone goes military-style or contemporary
+are largely a thing of the past in TV and film (though not so much in comics or animation) as everyone goes military-style or contemporary

 .
-The problem with the latter is that people may well not wear those sorts of things in the future and aliens certainly wouldn't.
+The problem with this is that people may well not wear those sorts of things in the future and aliens certainly wouldn't.

 See also Future Spandex

 and Rummage Sale Reject

 - In Dragon Ball Z, all the aliens are initially shown wearing what look like Spandex bodysuits, with various degrees of actual coverage, under their armor.
 Later, Bulma figures out how to replicate the Saiyan armor for Goku, Gohan, Vegeta, & Trunks to wear during their trip to the Room of Spirit & Time, & the spandex is again part of the outfit.

 - After acquiring the final ship in the last arc, the cast upgrades from contemporary clothing to hilarious Space Clothes, including the super Stripperific kind for resident Ms. Fanservice, Yoko.
 This is actually a homage to Super Robot anime of the past set in space, such as Getter Robo.

 - Simon's outfit is just a recoloured and Stripperiffic version of Captain Harlock's, another classic anime set in space.
 It also resembles what he wore pre-timeskip to a degree.

 - Last Exile has the Guild, who fit a great deal of "alien" stereotypes (live in space/the upper atmosphere, pointy ears, Anime Hair in a setting where everyone else's hair is relatively normal, etc.).
 Naturally, they have odd clothes to match; Delphine's bodysuit has to be seen to be believed.

 - The aliens in DearS dress in what could be considered space clothes.
 All of them are ornate, outlandish, brightly colored and clearly collared.
 They also have much more hair than your average human character.